 - powerful configuration editing, syntax highlighting, help, testing utilities in one place;

 - plain text configurations — no XML, easy translation;

 - full-fledged reverse and forward proxy functionality;

-- drastic server speed-up due to finely adjustable compression and
+- drastic server speed-up due to finely adjustable compression and cache functions;

 - on-the-fly links, headers and HTML body modification.